 - Next, mix in the spices, sugar, and garlic.

-- When the sauce has started boiling, add your wine.
+- When the sauce has started boiling, add your wine and water.